 MEL Chemistry VR Lessons

 This experience includes 80 virtual reality lessons plus test as well.
 Lessons are three to seven minutes long, and cover subjects from atomic mass to ionic bonds.
-You can get five free lessons to try just for signing up for the MEL Chemistry VR Lessons, and the experience will work on Google Daydream, Oculus Go, Gear VR and any Google Cardboard VR headset that has a much button and not magnet control.
+You can get five free lessons to try just for signing up for the MEL Chemistry VR Lessons, and the experience will work on Google Daydream, Oculus Go, Gear VR and any Google Cardboard VR headset that has a button.

 Up close with tigers?
 The Discovery VR app brings these animals and other wildlife right into your classroom or living roomDiscovery VR